deepik27/simple-toolchain-20210602121701501/README.md

-# IBM IoT for Automotive (Bluemix) - Fleet Management Starter Application
+# IBM IoT for Automotive (IBM Cloud) - Fleet Management Starter Application

-The IBM IoT for Automotive - Fleet Management Starter Application demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real time.
+The IBM IoT for Automotive - Fleet Management Starter Application demonstrates how quickly you can build an app on IBM Cloud to manage and monitor a fleet of vehicles in real time.

 ## Overview

-The Fleet Management Starter Application uses services in IBM Bluemix to provide a sample solution for fleet operation management and personnel.
+The Fleet Management Starter Application uses services in IBM Cloud to provide a sample solution for fleet operation management and personnel.
 By using the application, you can easily track and view the following information:

 - Availability of a fleet of cars on a map
 - Location of vehicles